 NEVER use a numeric password without any letters or special characters.
 You are making things way too easy for me!

-Since there are only 10 digits (0-9) in our base 10 number system, even a numbered password with 10 characters only amounts to 9,999,999,999 possibilities to brute force.
-Compare that to the 8-character all lowercase password above, and it would be 20 times easier to crack your 10-digit password than the 8-character lowercase one.
+Since there are only 10 digits (0–9) in our base 10 number system, even a numbered password with 10 characters only amounts to 10 billion possibilities to brute-force.
+Compare that to an eight-character all lowercase password with 208 billion combinations, and it would be 20 times easier to crack your 10-digit numerical password than the 8-character lowercase one.

 That's simply child's play!
 Give me more of a challenge than that!